TraGicCode/tragiccode-azure_key_vault/README.md

 By Default, the latest secret is always retrieved from the vault.
 If you want to ensure only a specific version of a secret is retrieved simply pass a parameter to specify the exact version you want.

-This parameter is not available for the Hiera backend.

 ```puppet
 $admin_password_secret = azure_key_vault::secret('production-vault', 'admin-password', {
   metadata_api_version => '2018-02-01',